 To be honest, I saw this structure and was amused as it looked like smiling at me or rather a big smiley was drawn on this building.
 I later came to know that it is one of the nine gates into the city preserved from the olden times.
 Am sure you will stumble across this gate when you are walking around the town.

 There are many cafes lined around the river.
-Most of them facing the river that you can just sit, listen to the gurgling water, watch fellow tourists canoe down the river, and enjoy the European desserts and coffee.
+Most face the river that you can sit and listen to the gurgling water or even watch the fellow tourists canoe down the river while enjoying the European desserts and coffee.

 Have a Trout

-My receptionist recommended to have the river trout for lunch or dinner and I did it without fail.
-The fresh catch and grilled fish is yummy and a must have for all the seafood lovers.
+My receptionist recommended having the river trout for lunch or dinner, and I did it without fail.
+The fresh catch and grilled fish is delicious and a must-have for all seafood lovers.

 That is pretty much about things you can do this in this pretty town.